Narinder Kumar Sharma

-Narinder Kumar Sharma is an Indian politician and a member of Shiromani Akali Dal.
+Narinder Kumar Sharma is an Indian politician and was a member of Shiromani Akali Dal.
 He was a Member of legislative assembly from Dera Bassi in Punjab until 2022.
 He got re-elected in 2017 assembly elections but lost in 2022 Punjab Assembly elections.
 He is currently the party treasurer of Shiromani Akali Dal.

-Elected to the Punjab Vidhan Sabha for the first time in 2012 and now again in 2017.
+Elected to the Punjab Vidhan Sabha for the first time in 2012 and again in 2017.
 Remained Chief Parliamentary Secretary in Government of Punjab; Chairman Distt.
 Planning Board SAS Nagar; Sarpanch Village Lohgarh and President, M.C., Zirakpur.

 He also is a builder and owner of NK Sharma Enterprises Limited, based in Zirakpur.